 What stimulates an erection?

-• A psychogenic erection is caused by audio-visual stimuli or fantasy.
+A psychogenic erection is brought on by fantasy or audiovisual stimuli.

 Erections without arousal

-In an article for the Boston University School of Medicine, Dr Irwin Goldstein writes that an erection is a carefully orchestrated series of events controlled by the central nervous system (CNS).
+Dr. Irwin Goldstein claims in a Boston University School of Medicine article that an erection is a precisely planned sequence of actions managed by the central nervous system (CNS).

 Too many or too few?

-Professor Ridwan Shabsigh, President of the International Society of Men’s Health and Professor of Urology at Cornell University, previously told Health24 that erections play a vital role in a man’s overall health.
-Prof Shabsigh said that erection problems are often a sign of other problems in the body such as high blood pressure, high cholesterol and cardiovascular disease.
+Erections are essential to a man’s general health, according to Professor Ridwan Shabsigh, President of the International Society of Men’s Health and Professor of Urology at Cornell University, who previously spoke with Health24 on this subject.
+According to Prof. Shabsigh, erection issues are frequently a symptom of other health issues like high blood pressure, high cholesterol, and cardiovascular disease.